vinay-kumar99/Hactoberfest2022/C++/Maximum Subarray Problem.md

 ## QUESTION : Maximum Subarray
 ```
-Given an integer array nums , find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+Given an integer array nums,
+find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
 A subarray is a contiguous part of an array.

 Input: nums = [-2,1,-3,4,-1,2,1,-5,4]
 Output: 6
 Explanation: [4,-1,2,1] has the largest sum = 6.